Jesse Richards

-Jesse Richards (born July 17, 1975) is a painter, filmmaker and photographer from New Haven, Connecticut and was affiliated with the international movement Stuckism.
+Jesse Beau Richards (born July 17, 1975) is a painter, filmmaker and photographer from New Haven, Connecticut and was affiliated with the international movement Stuckism.
 He has been described as "one of the most provocative names in American underground culture," and "the father of remodernist cinema."

 Early life

 Jesse Richards was born in New Haven.
 He had an ambition to be a forest ranger during his teens, which was also the time he started to make films.
 He studied film production at the School of Visual Arts, New York City, which he left after a nervous breakdown.
 He directed plays including Hamlet and Look Back In Anger for the New Haven Theatre Company, and made short romance and punk films.

 In 1999, Richards was arrested for reckless burning, destruction of property and disorderly conduct.
 After the charges were dropped, he began painting.

 Stuckism

 Richards is affiliated with the Stuckist art movement in 2001 and founded a gallery as the first Stuckism center in the United States in 2002, helping to organize shows.
 The center opened its doors with a show entitled "We Just Wanna Show Some Fucking Paintings."

 In 2003, an anti-war "Clown Trial of President Bush" took place outside the New Haven Federal Courthouse, in order to "highlight the fact that the Iraq War does not have the support of the United Nations, thus violating a binding contract with the UN".
 It was staged by local Stuckist artists dressed in clown costume, led by Richards with Nicholas Watson and Tony Juliano.
 One of the participants was a public defender for the state of Connecticut.

 Simultaneously the Stuckism center opened a War on Bush show, including work from Brazil, Australia, Germany and the UK, while the London equivalent staged a War on Blair show.
 Richards said the original intention of a straightforward art show to an anti-war show had been changed after a phone discussion with Stuckism founder, Charles Thomson.
 Richards told The Yale Herald, "Duchamp would go over to the Yale University Art Gallery and he would say, 'This is crap,' and he would go paint a picture."

 Also in 2003, Richards was an exhibitor in the UK show, Stuck in Wednesbury at Wednesbury Museum & Art Gallery, the first Stuckist show in a public gallery, and in The Stuckists Summer Show at the Stuckism International Gallery, London.